dbeley/django-reddit/README.md

 Simple django site acting as a frontend for:

-- [reddit-scraper](https://github.com/dbeley/reddit-scraper): Various scripts for donwloading posts/submissions/comments of a reddit subreddit/post/user.
+- [reddit-scraper](https://github.com/dbeley/reddit-scraper): Various scripts for donwloading posts/submissions/comments of a reddit subreddit/post/user using either the reddit or the pushshift API.
 - /r/france Forum Libre redirect.

 ## Secrets